-Amberin Zaman is a Turkish-Bangladeshi journalist who, since 1992, has covered Turkey, the Kurds and Armenia for The Daily Telegraph, the Voice of America, the Washington Post, and the Los Angeles Times.
-She was the Economist's Turkey correspondent from 1999 to 2015.
+Amberin Zaman is a Turkish-Bangladeshi journalist who, since 1992, has covered Turkey for The Daily Telegraph, the Voice of America, The Washington Post, and the Los Angeles Times.
+She was most recently The Economist's Turkey correspondent from 1999-2016

 Ms. Zaman was born in New York City and studied in Switzerland.